 This is a historic structure and is brought to you as a rental by the US Forest Service Historical Preservation Committee, the Beaverhead-Deerlodge National Forest and the Pintler Ranger District.
 Please help us keep it nice for future generations and respect the historic nature of this cabin.

-An accessible outhouse with a pit toilet is located a short distance north of the cabin.
+A vault toilet is located a short distance north of the cabin.

 There is little to no cell phone service available in the area.

-Guests need to bring their own Cook Stove and utensils, sleeping bags, pillows, lanterns and flashlights, matches, food, toilet paper and garbage bags.
-Firewood is sometimes provided but cannot be guaranteed.
 Guests are asked to replenish the supply of split wood and kindling, pack out all trash and food, and clean the cabin before leaving.